 In particular, the case of Emilia-Romagna is mentioned, which has initiated projects for the activation of councils at both municipal and regional levels.
 Initially, Emilia-Romagna also decided to appoint 2-3 migrants, bearers of a different vision within the regional council, but without voting rights.
 The same figure was also provided in the province of Bologna, where a citizens' council was created, composed of 30 councilors, which met within the provincial council and could give an opinion on the provincial budget.
 This was a very effective tool, bringing very important and innovative issues to attention, which were followed by a vote.
 Subsequently, the BODs discussed and approved by the provincial council were forwarded to the president of the province.
-This path lapsed when the provincial council is represented by the mayors of the metropolitan cities or capital city.
+This path lapsed when the provincial council was disestablished by the time Bologna became a metropolitan city.
+Today, the Metropolitan Cities Council is represented by the mayors of the metropolitan cities or capital city.